Purpose

 Current members

-• Penelope Moon, director, Center for Teaching & Learning, Academic & Student Affairs and affiliate faculty, School of Interdisciplinary Arts and Sciences, UW Bothell
+- Penelope Moon, director, Center for Teaching & Learning, Academic & Student Affairs and affiliate faculty (History), College of Arts and Sciences, UW Seattle and School of Interdisciplinary Arts and Sciences, UW Bothell

 Goals

-The DLA and its executive sponsors have identified four goals to address in the 2021-2022 academic year:
+The DLA and its executive sponsors have identified the following goals:

 Given the increased interest in hybrid and online learning, as well as the lingering confusion between emergency remote teaching and intentional online course design, the DLA aims to provide high-quality, well-vetted course evaluation tools for online and hybrid learning.
 These tools will reflect research-based practices that increase learner engagement and success in online learning environments, and can be used for planning as well as formative or summative evaluation.

-To that end, the DLA has drafted an Online/hybrid Course Development & Teaching Evaluation Rubric to pilot with faculty and academic units over the next few quarters.
+To that end, the DLA developed the Online/hybrid Course Development & Teaching Evaluation Rubric.
 Feel free to use the rubric as you are developing your course or as a tool to help you evaluate your own or your colleagues’ courses.
-Help us refine the draft by sharing your ideas and feedback through our contact form.

 The DLA will work with colleagues to create a centralized online portal to make it easier for instructors to find relevant digital learning resources.
 The portal will initially point to existing resources, along with the evergreen content from the Teaching Remotely site and new resources created by the DLA.

-As a new group, the DLA aims to establish itself as a visible collective of tri-campus expertise in digital learning at the UW.
-It will work to build a reputation by producing useful resources for digital learning while it raises awareness about the group’s charge to address common needs across UW’s three campuses.
+The DLA will work to build a reputation by producing useful resources for digital learning while it raises awareness about the group’s charge to address common needs across UW’s three campuses.

 The pandemic led to increased interest across UW’s three campuses in revisiting policies related to digital learning definitions, course proposals, and approvals.
 The DLA aims to leverage its shared expertise and tri-campus scope to identify areas in which policy could better support effective digital teaching and learning at the UW.